 The Creative Commons licenses define non-commercial as “not primarily intended for or directed towards commercial advantage or monetary compensation.”
 The definition does not depend on the identity of the user: a for profit company can use NC-licensed content in situations that do not violate the NC-term, just as a non profit organization can use NC-licensed content in situations that would violate the term.
 Courts in the United States have held that bona fide non commercial reusers may outsource the copying of NC-licensed content so long as the materials are used by entity requesting the copies for NC-purposes.
 This is the case even if the outsourced copyshop makes a profit.
 The courts found that entities must act through employees and others, and so long as the copyshop is acting on behalf of the entity, they are protected by the entity’s license, just as an employee of the entity making a salary is protected by the entity’s license.
 For more information and use case scenarios, visit the CC website.

 The term “commercial advantage” and what constitutes primary (vs secondary or other) intent are not defined (much like “fair use” is not strictly defined under U.S. law).
 Some argue that this vagueness limits reuse.
-For reusers who need certainty, this may mean they should not use NC-licensed content and instead opt for content licensed under one of the CC license that permit commercial use.
+For reusers who need certainty, this may mean they should not use NC-licensed content and instead opt for content licensed under one of the CC licenses that permit commercial use.
 Authors should also be aware that NC-licensed content cannot be uploaded to Wikipedia or Wikimedia Commons, which means that your preprint manuscript (or sections of it, including diagrams) may not be distributed through those platforms.

 Does inclusion of the work in a subscription or OA journal qualify as “commercial” use?